Slewog/MicroDomo/README.md

 How to install :

-1 : install APK on android smartphone or to use the program, use a BT terminal with an "On" function that sends '1', "SOS" that sends '2', "Blink" that sends '3',"Star Wars" that sends '4' and "Off" that sends '0'
+1 : install APK on android smartphone or to use the program, use a BT terminal with an "On" function that sends '1', "SOS" that sends '2', "Blink" that sends '3' and "Off" that sends '0'

 2 : Upload the arduino program to an arduino.